TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

 tags: frontend
 ---

-Opening paragraph.
+So far I've written six articles in this "Modern React Virtual Scroll Grid" [series]({% link _posts/2024-01-29-modern-react-virtual-scroll-grid.md %}), with a four article detour into [unit testing]({% link _posts/2024-03-11-bootstrapping-vitest.md %}) my work, all without attempting to make a grid.
+That changes today.

-* Got structure in place for `VirtualList` control.  all structurally significant features done.
-* Lots of functionality to fill out to get feature parity with react-window but all stuff that should work within existing structure
+I have the main structure in place for my `VirtualList` control.
+All the structurally significant features are [done]({% link _drafts/modern-react-virtual-scroll-grid-6.md %}).
+There's lots of functionality to fill out to get feature parity with [react-window](https://github.com/bvaughn/react-window), but it's all stuff that should work within the existing structure.

-* Structure was chosen to enable reuse of significant amounts of functionality between List and Grid controls.
-Contrast with react-window where there's lots of copy and paste.
+The structure was chosen to enable reuse of significant amounts of functionality between List and Grid controls.
+All the scrolling logic has been factored into utility functions and custom hooks that handle scrolling in one dimension.
+To build a grid, all I need to do is reuse what I've already implemented by using separate hook instances for vertical and horizontal scrolling.

-* Now time to see if the theory holds up in practice.
-* Makes sense to clean house before going further
+That's the theory at least.
+Now let's see if it holds up in practice.
+Maybe there's a reason why react-window needed to copy-and-paste so much of it's implementation.
+However, before I dive in it makes sense to cleanup what I've built so far.

 # TypeScript Interface vs Type

-* Be more intentional about using Typescript interface vs type
+I've been learning TypeScript as I go.
+Mostly by cribbing examples from other people's code and using what works.
+I haven't been consistent in my use of TypeScript features.
+In particular I've used interfaces and types pretty much at random.
+I want to be more intentional.

-* Differences and advice have [changed over the years](https://stackoverflow.com/questions/37233735/interfaces-vs-types-in-typescript) as TypeScript has evolved
-* Types started out as a way of defining an alias for a more complex type declaration.
+There's lots of advice out there which has [changed over the years](https://stackoverflow.com/questions/37233735/interfaces-vs-types-in-typescript) as TypeScript has evolved.
+Types started out as a way of defining an alias for a more complex type declaration.
 Like a `#define` in C style languages.
-* Interfaces started out as a way of defining an interface that would be implemented by a class in the normal object oriented way.
+Interfaces started out as a way of defining an interface that would be implemented by a class in the normal object oriented way.

-* [Currently](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) there are only three significant differences
+[Currently](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) there are only three significant differences between them:
-** Interfaces can only be used to declare the shapes of objects.
+* Interfaces can only be used to declare the shapes of objects.
 Types can be used to name any type that TypeScript can define.
-** Interface names always appear in error messages when a named interface is used.
+* Interface names always appear in error messages when a named interface is used.
 Type names may appear or you may see the anonymous type that the name is an alias for.
-** Interfaces support [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html), types don't.
+* Interfaces support [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html), types don't.
 Declaration merging can be useful when working with third party modules where you patch or extend objects defined in the module.
 You can use declaration merging to update the type signature to match.

-* Follow guidance to use an interface where you can
+I'm going to follow the heuristic in the TypeScript handbook to use interfaces where possible.

 # Common Code

-* Identify code in `VirtualList.tsx` that can be shared with `VirtualGrid.tsx` and move it into a common `VirtualBase.ts` source file
-* Current `VirtualList.tsx` contains three kinds of content
+Before copying `VirtualList.tsx` as my starting point for `VirtualGrid.tsx`, I need to take one final pass through.
+Any code that can be shared with `VirtualGrid.tsx` will be moved into a common `VirtualBase.ts` source file.
+Currently `VirtualList.tsx` contains three kinds of content:
   * A bunch of TypeScript declarations that define the interface to `VirtualList`
   * Utility functions
   * The VirtualList function component itself which in turn consists of